PortfolioCollection/Acorn_Marks/README.md

 # Acorn_marks
-Receives changes about University of Toronto acorn marks
+Receives changes about University of Toronto Acorn marks

+Change the username and password in the credentials file to your own username and password